electricsquare/raymarching-workshop/readme.md

 Create an account on ShaderToy (it's fast/easy/free) by heading here: https://www.shadertoy.com/signin.
 This will allow you to save your shader and ensure that you don't lose work.

-To get started, we recomend following a tutorial such as this one from @The_ArtOfCode: https://www.youtube.com/watch?v=u5HAYVHsasc .
+To get started, we recomend following a tutorial such as this one from @The_ArtOfCode: https://www.youtube.com/watch?v=u5HAYVHsasc.
 The basics here are necessary to follow the rest of the workshop.

-### Live 2D SDF demo!
+### 2D SDF demo

-We provide a simple framework for defining 2D signed distance fields.
+We provide a simple framework for defining and visualizing 2D signed distance fields.

 https://www.shadertoy.com/view/llcBD2